FitnessDB/exercise-animation-dataset/README.md

-# FitnessDB — Exercise Animation Dataset for Fitness Apps
+# FitnessDB — 1500 Exercises with GIF Animations

 **FitnessDB** is a developer-ready exercise dataset designed for building modern fitness applications, workout planners, and AI fitness platforms.